Greg Pitts

 Greg Eugene Pitts (born January 21, 1970) is an American actor best known for his role as Drew in the film Office Space.

 Career

-He has taken roles in films and television series, including Grey's Anatomy and Sons & Daughters, and was featured as "Vincent" in Allstate Insurance advertisements with sidekick Andrew Hawtrey as "Bergwood".
+He has taken roles in films and television series, including Grey's Anatomy and Sons & Daughters, and has been featured as "Vincent" in Allstate Insurance advertisements, alongside his sidekick, Andrew Hawtrey, who played as "Bergwood".

 Pitts graduated from the University of South Florida in 1992 with a degree in Theatre.
 He was a member of Pi Kappa Alpha fraternity at the University of South Florida.